DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Introduction to the Zettelkasten Method • Zettelkasten Method.md

 We can have a look at how he used his register.
 Not each relevant Zettel was listed for each keyword.
 Only the most central Zettels that served as entry points to a topic.

 Also, Luhmann had [hub notes](https://zettelkasten.de/posts/zettelkasten-hubs/).
 These are Zettels that list many other places to look at for a continuation of a topic.
-Luhmann’s Zettelkasten posed a severe challenge in getting to all the relevant parts of a search, especially compared to a digital Zettelkasten.
+Luhmann's Zettelkasten posed a severe challenge in getting to all the relevant parts of a search, especially compared to a digital Zettelkasten.

 The main benefit of hierarchical structures is the increased potential for knowledge creation.
 Structuring your knowledge is a very productive method to get *a bigger picture*.
-Let’s explore The Structure Note as it is one of the ways to add structure to a zettelkasten.
+Let's explore The Structure Note as it is one of the ways to add structure to a zettelkasten.

 ![](https://zettelkasten.de/introduction/2020-07-30-struktur.png)